bd3young/TeamLeadApp/README.md

 #### How To Delete An Officer

 Find the Officer to delete and swipe left on the officers banner.
 Tap the DELETE option to delete that current Officer.
-Tap the Yes option to confirm the deletion of the officer or no to cancel the deletion.
+Tap the Yes option to confirm the deletion of the officer or No to cancel the deletion.

 #### How To Put An Officer On Extra Hours

 Find the Officer to put on extra hours and swipe left on the officers banner.
 Tap the EHS option, select which shift and select how many breaks the Officer will be recieveing.
 The Officer will not be in the selected shifts rotation sheet.

 ### Positions Page

+This page allows the user to assign currently working officers to a position.

+#### How To Assign An Officer To a Position

+Tap underneath the positions name and select the officer you would like to assign to the position.

+#### How To Clear a Position that Is No Longer Filled

+Tap the name of the Position and refresh the page by swiping down on the screen.

+#### How To Edit The Position Page

+Tap Positions list at the top right of the screen.

+#### Positions List Page

+This page alows the user to add, edit, and delete positions.

+##### How To Add a Position

+Tap the ADD button that is in the top right of the screen.
+After completing all of the information tap the save button to save the position.
+If you dont want to save the position tap the cancel button to cancel the action.

+##### How To Edit a Position

+Find the Position to edit and swipe left on the positions banner.
+Tap the EDIT option to edit that current Position.
+Tap the save button when you are done editing or cancel if you want to cancel the edit.

+##### How To Delete a Position

+Find the Position to delete and swipe left on the positions banner.
+Tap the DELETE option to delete that current Position.
+Tap the Yes option to confirm the deletion of the officer or No to cancel the deletion.

+### AM/PM Rotations page

+This page creates lists of currently working Officers.
+The top right corner of the page will display the number of Officers in the lists.

+#### How To Give An Officer a Break/Lunch

+Tap on one of the three boxes next to the Officers name that you would like to give the Break/Lunch

+#### How To Type Notes On An Officer

+Tap on the line next to the Officers shift times.
+Type the notes you want to take.
+Tap the check mark on the keyboard to save your notes.

+#### How To Put An Officer On Leave

+Find the Officer to put on leave and swipe left on the Officers banner.
+Tap the LV option to put that current Officer on leave.